Campus Assessment, Response and Evaluation (CARE)

 • written or verbal expressions of suicidal thoughts or intent.

-Review our behavioral assessment and intervention chart
+Review our behavioral assessment and intervention chart.

-What should not be reported to CARE:
+What should NOT be referred to CARE

-CARE is an internal support system, meaning, it is important to keep anything you report confidential and internal.
+CARE is an internal support system, meaning, it is important to keep anything you refer confidential and internal.
 The CARE team will evaluate the issue and assess if the student in question should be contacted.

 The CARE team has prepared an Employee CARE Handbook to assist with supporting the emotionally distressed student.
 Please go to the Sharepoint team site and log in to access the handbook.
 For quick information on the CARE team, a CARE overview handout is also available.